thameera/speeder/README.md

 ## How it works

 Speeder blinks chunks of a given text in the screen.
 The chunk size and WPM can be changed dynamically.
-It slows down for longer chunks and ends of sentences.
+It slows down for longer chunks and ends of sentences, while sticking to the specified WPM.

 The engine is js/SpeederEngine.js.
 The js/main.js script plugs the engine to the site and manages the UI.